luisher98/video-to-summary-backend/Readme.md

    }
    ```
 ## Usage
-The server is hosted at (https://youtube-summary-ezim.onrender.com)[https://youtube-summary-ezim.onrender.com].
-You can use the following endpoints
+The server is hosted at [https://youtube-summary-ezim.onrender.com](https://youtube-summary-ezim.onrender.com).

+You can use the endpoints in the section below.

 ### Retrieving Video Information
 To get details about a YouTube Video: